radareorg/radare2-book/basic_commands/intro.md

     > pr > dump.bin   ; dump 'raw' bytes of current block to file named 'dump.bin'
     > f  > flags.txt  ; dump flag list to 'flags.txt'

-The `|` operation (pipe) is similar to what you are used to expect from it in a *NIX shell: us output of one command as input to another.
+The `|` operation (pipe) is similar to what you are used to expect from it in a *NIX shell: an output of one command as input to another.

     [0x4A13B8C0]> f | grep section | grep text
     0x0805f3b0 512 section._text